paralin/protods/README.md

  - Use a ctrie to allow efficient concurrent snapshotting of protobuf objects.
  - Use a key/value store to lazy-load protobufs from storage.
+ - Load data from a Redis key/value store on-demand.

 Note: this project is in the early development phase.